vadimkantorov/caffemodel2json/README.md

 3. Caffe's caffe.proto (or from a Caffe's fork, it's important if you are inspecting a model that implements new Caffe layers)

 ### Credits
-The tool reuses a function from https://github.com/dpp-name/protobuf-json.
+This tool reuses a function from https://github.com/dpp-name/protobuf-json.
 Great thanks to Paul Dovbush for making it available.